- About Prayer

 In 1947, Fr.
 Patrick Peyton used the slogan “A family that prays together, stays together” as part of his Family Rosary Crusade which encouraged families to pray the Rosary together.

 The Family Prayer appeared around the time of the Family Rosary Crusade.
-Many versions of the Family Prayer were printed on prayer cards and in devotional booklets.
-This version of the prayer was derived from one of the cards received decades ago.
+Many versions of the Family Prayer were printed on various prayer cards and in devotional booklets.
+This version of the prayer was derived from my memory of one of the prayer cards received decades ago.

 Prayer for Fathers

-This prayer includes the 4 cardinal virtues: wisdom, justice, courage, and self-control.
-Cardinal is a latin word for hinge, meaning that all moral virtues hinge off them.
+This prayer includes the four cardinal virtues: wisdom, justice, courage, and self-control.
+Cardinal is derived from the Latin word cardo which means hinge.
+All moral virtues hinge off these four.

 The Seven Deadly Sins